JaneKuali/CMPG-323-Overview---33526966/README.md

 * Having created a new branch (e.g Develop-JaneKuali), we will then have to make use of the branch to make all the changes needed (such as adding, deleting and edititng files).
 These changes will have to be committed thereafter so it is easier to track the changes made for future edits etc.
 * Then, we need to open a Pull Request, adding milestones to it just to demostrate the progress of your project.
 This is helpful for when reviewing and testing the changes and then finally merging these changes to the main branch.

-#References
+# References
 GeeksforGeeks (@deepeshnagpal).
 2022. <i>Git Flow vs GitHub Flow</i>.
 [Image] https://www.geeksforgeeks.org/git-flow-vs-github-flow/ Date of access: 17 Aug.
-2022
+2022.